polyfy/polylith/readme.md

 git commit -m "Workspace created."
 ```

-If we run `git log` from the workspace root, it returns something similar to this:
+If we run `git log` from the workspace root, it returns something like this:
 ```sh
 commit c91fdad4a34927d9aacfe4b04ea2f304f3303282 (HEAD -> master)
 Author: lisa <lisa@gmail.com>